Honda Concerto

-The Honda Concerto is a car produced from 1988 to 1996.
+The Honda Concerto is a compact car (C-segment) manufactured by Honda from 1988 until 1996.
 Designed to aim at European tastes, it was jointly developed by Honda and the Austin Rover Group and was introduced in Japan on 15 June 1988, and in European markets in October 1989.
 Japanese production finished in October 1992 and British production finished in 1995 (although a rebadged Rover diesel with Honda Concerto badging continued to be built until late 1996).
 The car was named for the musical composition and was a successor to the second generation Honda Ballade, a higher specification Honda Civic.
 All Japanese versions were exclusive to Japanese Honda dealerships called Honda Clio.

 Production and delivery

 The Concerto was sold in both liftback and saloon styles and built in two locations: Austin Rover's Longbridge plant for the European market, and by Honda in Suzuka, Mie, Japan.

 Japanese production began in June 1988, originally only as a front-wheel drive saloon.
 The liftback and four-wheel drive saloon became available one month later, in July 1988.
 European deliveries, meanwhile, only began after British Concerto production commenced at the end of 1989.
 The Europe-only models, such as the 1.4, were released in October 1989.
 In Australia and some European countries, for example Germany and Switzerland, it was only sold as a five-door liftback so as to not compete internally with the four-door Civic saloon.
 In many European markets it acted as replacement for the slow-selling Honda Integra five-door liftback.
 The saloon version was produced until 1993 for most nations, especially in the United Kingdom, where sales were lower compared to the more upscale Rover 200 and Rover 400 Series.
 Honda intended for the car to appeal to European tastes.